 Products in the pipeline

-436new products in the pipeline (as of Jan 2018) for 23 infectious diseasesHealth products in the pipeline for infectious diseases
+<0.5%of products (as of July 2019) are for WHO neglected tropical diseasesHealth products in the pipeline for all diseases